 The European Commission has launched a review process to evaluate the effectiveness of the Directive 2010/30/EU on energy labelling as well as specific aspects of the Ecodesign Directive 2009/125/EC.
-The aim of the study is to compile, analyse and provide the Commission with all the information required for the review, and to identify options and provide recommendations for a possible revision of the current legal framework.
-Findings are based on the outcome of desk research, an online consultation, interviews, position papers, two public consultation meetings, five case studies, and feedback on a number of new label designs.
-One further public consultation meeting will take place and then the findings will be revised into a final report.
+The aim of this study was to compile, analyse and provide the Commission with all the information required for the review, and to identify options and provide recommendations for a possible revision of the current legal framework.
+Findings are based on the outcome of desk research, an online consultation, interviews, position papers, three public consultation meetings, five case studies, and feedback on a number of new label designs.